allentown521/saladict-desktop-docs/vitepress/en/docs/install.md

 Download and install the [Spark App Store](https://www.spark-app.store/).

-Simply search for "pot" in the store and click on the installation button.
+Simply search for "Saladict" in the store and click on the installation button.

 ### Arch/Manjaro